-Sequined cocktail dress: see descriptions on pages six and 24 of this glossary.
+Sequined cocktail dress: see descriptions of Patsy's sequined outfits on pgs.
+6 and 24 of this glossary.

 Burlesque: the rhythm as described here as burlesque would be "bump-and-grind", like that which would accompany the movements of dancers in a burlesque dance hall.